Town of Cheverly: National Register Historic District Nomination

-Objective: Nominate historically significant portions of the Town of Cheverly to the National Register of Historic Places to achieve recognition of its historic significance, enabling the use of state and federal tax incentives for the preservation and rehabilitation of contributing properties.
+Objective: Nominate historically significant portions of the Town of Cheverly to the National Register of Historic Places to achieve recognition of its historic significance, enabling the use of Maryland state tax incentives for the preservation and rehabilitation of contributing properties.

 The nomination, completed over the period 2018-2020, can be found here: Town of Cheverly National Register Nomination.
 The nomination was accepted by the Maryland Historical Trust.